scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 1 minute
 - **Damage Type:** Bludgeoning

-You cause strong winds to blow in a direction, 10 tiles long by 2 tiles wide.
-Each creature in the line must make a strength save against your spellcasting, on failure they are blown back 1 tile, plus an additional tile for every critical rolled.
-If they are unable to move due to a wall or obstacle they instead take 1 wound in damage.
-Any creature moving against the direction of the wind must spend two tiles of movement for every tile moved.
-You may spend 2 AP to reverse the direction of the wind.
+You cause strong winds to blow down the length of a 10x2 tile line.
+On casting and at the start of each of your turns all creatures in the wind make a strength save against your spellcasting roll.
+On failure they are pushed back 1 tile, or 2 tiles on a critical.
+If a creature is pushed into an obstacle or a tile with another creature they take 1 wound in bludgeoning damage.
+Any creature trying to move against the wind counts as moving through difficult terrain.
+On your turn or as a reaction you may spend 2 AP to reverse the direction of the wind.

 Add an enhanced die for every level cast above 2nd.